 Make sure to check your state and local laws about increasing deposits and the legality of non-refundable fees.
 Your lease should have clear language about the types of pets acceptable at the property and what additional rent, fees, or deposits are associated with a pet-friendly rental.
 (Just remember to get it checked out by a trusted attorney before anyone signs on the dotted line.)
 I also find it valuable to require renter’s insurance for all tenants, especially for your pet-owning renters.

 A Special Note About Service Animals, Emotional-Support Animals, and Therapy Animals

-Your tenants that have service animals or emotional-support animals (ESA) are protected by the American Disabilities Act (ADA).
-As a housing provider you’re required to make reasonable accommodation for these renters and their animals.
+Your tenants who have service animals or emotional-support animals (ESAs) are protected by the American Disabilities Act (ADA).
+As a housing provider, you’re required to make reasonable accommodation for these renters and their animals.

 Renters with a service animal or an emotional-support animal are exempt from paying an additional pet deposit, pet fee, or monthly pet rent.
 They will, however, need to provide proper documentation regarding the need for such an animal, as required by the ADA and Fair Housing Laws.

 Do you allow pets in your rentals?
 Have you had a good experience overall?